-Go Vap is a suburb of Ho Chi Minh City, which was formerly known as Saigon.
-With an estimated 7.4 million inhabitants, it is the largest city in Vietnam, and it is also one of the most densely populated.
+With an estimated 7.4 million inhabitants, Ho Chi Minh City is the largest city in Vietnam, and it is also one of the most densely populated.

 The city plays an important role in the Vietnamese economy.
 About half of the population is involved in services, which includes working in banking and tourism.
 Although the city is one of the richest in the country, there is a growing wealth disparity.
 Life here is very harsh for the many people who continue to live below the poverty line.
 People who are most likely to be poor include those with low levels of education or few skills, those who are ill or have a disability, families with many children, and those who have recently moved to the city.

 Families living in poverty often live in precarious locations, such as on the streets, in slums, or on boats.
 As they build their shelters in unrecognised sites they constantly face the threat of relocation.
 In the majority of cases they have no electricity and no source of clean drinking water.

 People living in these conditions often have no official residence rights, and are therefore excluded from governmental services.
 Migrants who have moved to the city are also socially isolated which makes it harder for them to find work or seek support in times of need.
 Children are often forced to drop out of school because parents cannot afford the fees, or they need to work and earn some money to contribute to the family income.
 These children can be seen on the streets scavenging for discarded vegetables and other rubbish to sell on, or selling small goods such as newspapers or lottery tickets.